mia-platform/crud-service/docs/10_Overview_and_Usage.md

 ### Import

-You can import element into a collection from a file csv, json or ndjson.
+You can import records into a collection from files adopting these formats:
+- `csv`
+- `json`
+- `ndjson`

 #### Import insert